SURREAL ADVENTURES

 He must have been an ancient soul from somewhere deep in the universe’s underbelly rather than a shabby sea Captain from the past, as he now appeared.
 I could go on describing his compelling qualities… take my word for it; he always was a cool guy, whatever the earthly guise he assumed.
 Once again, Mo and Eli were right; he seemed the perfect guide for my island tours.

-I couldn’t be sure of what was real or unreal; all I knew was that our ship was sailing off towards some virtual reality where, from what I was told, anything and everything might be possible.
-I soon discovered such questions are meaningless since reality remains relative to which plane we dwell on, except I had no idea what plane I was sailing in.
-I laughed to myself when I considered how this would give pause to some of the angst-ridden existential philosophers who could hardly figure out how things worked on just the earth plane, let alone any others.
+I couldn’t be sure of what was real or unreal; all I knew was that our ship was sailing off towards some magical mystery where anything and everything might be possible.
+I soon realised that most of my concerns were meaningless, as reality is relative to the plane we're on, but I had no idea which one we were navigating.
+I chuckled to myself when I considered how this would give pause to some of the angst-ridden existential philosophers who could barely figure out how things worked on just the earth plane, let alone any others.

-As my paradise isle dropped behind us below the horizon, Rhom said, ‘Be sure to keep your mind open at all times on this excursion.
-Just because an experience occurs outside what you consider possible doesn’t invalidate it, particularly when participating in it, as you will soon find.
+As my paradise isle sank below the horizon, Rhom said, ‘Be sure to keep your mind open at all times on this excursion.
+Just because an experience occurs outside what you consider possible doesn’t invalidate it, particularly when participating in it, as you will soon find.’

 ‘How about something as simple as gravity or the essence of life?
-These are among the greatest.’
+These are among the greatest enigmas.’

-‘Yes, not so not easy, but how about more exotic phenomena such as crop circles?
-It seems scientists are having problems coming up with a satisfactory explanation.
-As you might expect, I consider myself a sceptic, although I’ve never understood how they materialize in farmers’ fields, often at night, in just minutes.
+‘Of course, but how about more exotic phenomena such as crop circles?
+It seems scientists can’t come up with any credibly explanation.
+As you might expect, I consider myself a sceptic, although I’ve never understood how these manage to somehow materialise in farmers’ fields at night, often in minutes.
 What would you say about that?’

-‘I trust you have been enjoying our exquisite designs?
-Although few humans appreciate or understand what they mean, most have logarithms within the intricate patterns.
-Unfortunately, most scientists don’t care about the implicit binary codes in our sacred geometry, even though it all can easily be deciphered within the designs.[28]
+‘I trust you have been enjoying our exquisite designs.
+Although few humans appreciate or understand what they mean, most contain logarithms within the intricate patterns.
+Unfortunately, most scientists don’t care about the implicit binary codes found in our sacred geometry, even though these can be deciphered if they cared enough to find out.[2]

 ‘What are you suggesting… that off-worlders created them?’

-‘How else would these intricate designs appear in the middle of the night of their own accord?
+‘How else would these designs appear in the middle of the night of their own accord?
 I suspect certain nocturnal forays will continue as long as enough inquiring souls are open to whatever might be encrypted in these messages.
-You know, there is much more subliminal intrigue to them than just creative circles and designs in a crop.’
+You know, there is much more subliminal intrigue to them than just creative circles and designs in a crop.
+Most possess energetic codes that ripply across the Earth, uplifting human consciousness.’

-‘So, are you personally involved in creating this cosmic graffiti mischief?’
+‘So, are you personally involved in creating any of this cosmic graffiti?’

-‘That’s very interesting because I’ve never believed them to be anything more than hoaxes by local pranksters who wish to get people talking.
-However, if you’ve seen all this firsthand, there’s not much I can say except it must be fun to watch.
-Be sure to take me along next time you have the chance.’
+‘That’s very interesting, Rhom, because I’ve never believed them to be anything more than hoaxes by local pranksters who wish to get people talking.
+However, if you’ve seen all this firsthand, there’s not much I can say except that it must be fun to watch.
+Be sure to take me along next time you have an opportunity.’

-‘From what Mo, Eli and you have said, I expect this Magical Mystery Tour could be exceptional, although I suspect I’ll have many questions about what’s going on there.’
+‘From what Mo, Eli and you have said, I expect this voyage could be exceptional, although I suspect I’ll have many questions about what’s going on there.’

 ‘I would expect no less.
 Don’t be too concerned about what you don’t understand.
-If what I say doesn’t always make sense, wait until an intuitive understanding resonates within, as does all truth.
+If what I say doesn’t always make sense, just wait; eventually, an intuition will resonate within your soul, as does all truth.

 ‘That’s true,’ I said.
 ‘Even in England, some claim to walk on hot coals without burning their feet.
-It’s amazing what scams some people fall for.’
+It’s astonishing what scams people will fall for.’

 ‘Have you ever tried it?
 If not, how would you know?
 Every day in your world, initiates walk across scorching hot coals as part of a spiritual ceremony.’